davidecolla/semantic_coherence_markers/README.md

 ##### Experiment 3
 Running the third experiment requires to have access to the [DementiaBank's Pitt Corpus](https://dementia.talkbank.org/access/English/Pitt.html).
 Once Pitt Corpus have been downloaded, retain the interviews related to the Cookie Theft only.
-The data have to be placed into a directory named `pitt`, such directory have to contains two subdirectories `control` and `dementia`.
+The data have to be placed into a directory named `pitt_raw`, such directory have to contains two subdirectories `control` and `dementia`.
 All the speeches from the control group have to be placed into the `control` directory, while the `dementia` directory have to contain all the speeches from the AD group.
-The `pitt` directory should be placed in the following folder `data/experiment3/input/`.
+The `pitt_raw` directory should be placed in the following folder `data/experiment3/input/`.

 The final folders structure should resemble the following image: